United States Congress: Women in Congress

 Various social and structural barriers have prevented women from gaining seats in Congress.
-In the early 20th century, women’s domestic roles and the inability to vote forestalled opportunities to run for and hold public office.
-The two party system and the lack of term limits favored incumbent white men, making the Widow's succession – in which a woman temporarily took over a seat vacated by the death of her husband – the most common path to Congress for white women.
+In the early 20th century, women's domestic roles and the inability to vote forestalled opportunities to run for and hold public office.
+The two party system and the lack of term limits favored incumbent white men, making the widow's succession – in which a woman temporarily took over a seat vacated by the death of her husband – the most common path to Congress for white women.

 Women candidates began making substantial inroads in the later 20th century, due in part to new political support mechanisms and public awareness of their underrepresentation in Congress.
 Recruitment and financial support for women candidates were rare until the second-wave feminism movement, when activists moved into electoral politics.
-Beginning in the 1970s, donors and political-action-committees like EMILY's List began recruiting, training and funding women candidates.
+Beginning in the 1970s, donors and political action committees like EMILY's List began recruiting, training and funding women candidates.
 Watershed political moments like the confirmation of Clarence Thomas and the 2016 presidential election created momentum for women candidates, resulting in the Year of the Woman and the election of members of The Squad, respectively.

 Women of color faced additional challenges that made their ascension to Congress even more difficult.
 Jim Crow laws, voter suppression and other forms of structural racism made it virtually impossible for women of color to reach Congress prior to 1965.
 The passage of the Voting Rights Act that year, and the elimination of race-based immigration laws in the 1960s opened the possibility for Black, Asian American, Latina and other non-white women candidates to run for Congress.

 Racially polarized voting, racial stereotypes and lack of institutional support still prevent women of color from reaching Congress as easily as white people.
 Senate elections, which require victories in statewide electorates, have been particularly difficult for women of color.
 Carol Moseley Braun became the first woman of color to reach the Senate in 1993.
 The second, Mazie Hirono, won in 2013.

+In 2021, Kamala Harris became the first female President of the Senate, which came with her role as the first female Vice President of the United States.